karanbir-singh/karanbir-singh/README.md

 ## Hi there 👋

-- 🔭 I’m currently a student at Politecnico di Milano, in particular I'm in the 1st year.
+- 🔭 I am currently a student at Politecnico di Milano, in particular I am in my second year in Computer Science And Engineering.
-- 💻 In the 3th and 4th year I have learned to program in C/C++ and Java, including JavaFx.
+- 💻 In the highschool, I learned to program in:
+    - C/C++
+    - Java (including JavaFX)
+    - HTML+CSS+JavaScript
+    - React.js
 - 💬 Ask me about everything you want to know about me or my repositories
 ### 📫 Contacts:
 - 📧 Email